COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Further Details on COGITAO Core Generator

-\section{COGITAO Objects}
+\subsection{COGITAO Objects}

-Rather than generating objects on the fly, which can be more costly computationally, we favour a method where we pre-generate a large set of 23000 object, and compute a table of properties or that these objects satisfy.
-This allows us to efficiently sort through objects at generation time with-respect-to the constraints specified by the user, as well as the object constraints that the transformation suite may impose.
-We share the file with these objects along with our code release, as well as the code used to generate these, so the community can expand the number of objects at will.
-Below, are all the properties through which we iterate, creating combination of every single parameter, up until a max object dimension of 15x15 pixels.
+Rather than generating objects on the fly, which can be more costly computationally, we favor a method where we pre-generate a large set of 23,000 objects, and compute a table of properties that these objects satisfy.
+This allows us to efficiently sort through objects at generation time with respect to the constraints specified by the user, as well as the object constraints that the transformation suite may impose.
+We share the file with these objects along with our code publication, as well as the code used to generate these, so the community can expand the number of objects at will.
+Below are all the properties through which we iterate, creating combinations of every single parameter, up until a maximum object dimension of 15$\times$15 pixels.

-\begin{itemize}[itemsep=3pt, parsep=0pt, topsep=0pt] \item \textbf{Size:} Number of rows, columns, and pixels. \item \textbf{Symmetry}: Horizontal, vertical, diagonal, point, and no symmetry. \item \textbf{Connectivity}: "4 connected" (only connected through adjacent edges), "8 connected" (only connected through adjacent or diagonal edges), or even "distance" (object can be composed of unconnected blocks). \item \textbf{Colors}: Single colored or multi-colored. \item \textbf{Color Pattern}: Uniform (single color), column stripes, row stripes, diagonal stripes, top-bottom coloring (object split in two colors), right-left coloring (object split in two colors), or random. \item \textbf{Footprints}: Predefined objects such as Rectangle, disk, square, diamond, or ellipse. \end{itemize}
+\begin{itemize}[itemsep=3pt, parsep=0pt, topsep=0pt] \item \textbf{Size:} Number of rows, columns, and pixels. \item \textbf{Symmetry}: Horizontal, vertical, diagonal, point, and no symmetry. \item \textbf{Connectivity}: "4 connected" (only connected through adjacent edges), "8 connected" (only connected through adjacent or diagonal edges), or even "distance" (object can be composed of unconnected blocks). \item \textbf{Colors}: Single colored or multi-colored. \item \textbf{Color Pattern}: Uniform (single color), column stripes, row stripes, diagonal stripes, top-bottom coloring (object split in two colors), right-left coloring (object split in two colors), or random. \item \textbf{Footprints}: Predefined objects such as rectangle, disk, square, diamond, or ellipse. \end{itemize}